y1cx/CaseStudy/README.md

 # CaseStudyDS

-See solutions are in Task1.ipynb and Task2.md
+Solutions are in Task1.ipynb and Task2.md.